lpinca/shopify-token/README.md

   token that respects the user's permission level when making API requests (called online access).
 This is strongly recommended for embedded apps.
   Defaults to offline access mode.
+- `agent` - Optional - An HTTPS agent which will be passed to the HTTPS request made for obtaining the auth token.
+This is useful when trying to obtain a token from a server that has restrictions on internet access.

 #### Return value